reselbob/SimpleWeb3Auth/README.md

 git clone https://github.com/reselbob/SimpleWeb3Auth.git
 ```

+The application's source code will be downloaded into a folder named `SimpleWeb3Auth`.

+# Running the application

-## Step 2: Install the application dependencies
+## Step 1: Install the application dependencies

 In a terminal window execute the following commands: